 Longboard cruising is the art of riding board in a relaxed, fluid, and slow manner for pleasure or transportation.
-It is a style of riding longboard in a more flexible, relax and peaceful way that give pleasure.
+It is a style of riding a longboard in a more flexible, relax, and peaceful way that gives pleasure.

 Most people start with learning how to cruise before pursuing complex styles.
 It is the most popular longboarding discipline across the globe.

 Its popularity is, therefore, attributable to the fact that it can be done by people of all ages, sizes, fitness levels, and experience levels.
 While more than 57.5 percent of longboarders are injured in longboarding accidents (according to Livescience), a low percentage is attributed to longboard cruising.
 This makes it the safest longboarding discipline.